adnammit/notes/codeBible.md

 * **availability**: high availability means the system remains in operation at all times
 * **Big O**: a type of Asymptotic notation that describes how quickly runtime grows relative to the input as the input gets arbitrarily large; worst case effort: "this program takes at most x amount of time"
 * **blocking/non-blocking**: somewhat synonymous w/ synchronous/asychronous processes but not quite.
 One of the challenges of isomorphic design: server is blocking, client isn't
+* **boxing and unboxing**: converting a value type to a reference type and vice versa (respectively). considered bad practice
 * **CAP theorem**: a distributed system cannot simultaneously be consistent, available, and partition tolerant -- you must choose two of the three given your use case
 * **checksum**: an algorithm (a cryptographic hash function) is run on a piece of data, usually a file. the resulting string can be used to compare to that of other versions of that file to ensure they are the same. checksums are useful for comparing large objects to make sure the application you downloaded is complete and not malicious, to see if a file has been modified (and that an update therefore needs to be run)
 * **CLR**: Common Language Runtime: the execution engine that handles running .NET applications compiled to Intermediate Language. it includes a JIT compiler to convert IL to machine/native code